AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-52219-resolving-saved-filters-issue.md

 <u>Steps to reproduce</u>:

-1. Access the [!DNL Sales Order] grid in the Admin tab.
+1. Access the [!DNL Sales Order] grid in the Admin.
 1. Create two to three filters.
 1. Verify the filter settings by switching views to ensure they are saved accurately.
 1. Go to Filter1 or Filter2.